Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Due to the proximity to the city, the hotel options here are on the pricier side, but all of them come with your own private hot spring bath in the room.
 If you’d just like to try visiting and soaking for a few hours, I’ve listed all the best hot spring options in my Beitou article linked to above.

-Chyuan Du Spring Resort (see on Agoda / Booking / TripAdvisor) is a little old, but we stayed here once when I son was only a few months old purely for the great location right by Xinbeitou MRT and Beitou Hot Spring Park, and because our room came with a free Wii video game system rental!
+Chyuan Du Spring Resort (see on Agoda / Booking / Klook / TripAdvisor) is a little old, but we stayed here once when I son was only a few months old purely for the great location right by Xinbeitou MRT and Beitou Hot Spring Park, and because our room came with a free Wii video game system rental!
 We also had our own private dry sauna as well as the usual hot spring tub.

 Best luxury hotels in Beitou Hot Spring Area